 \section{Conclusion}

-In this paper, we devise to use the learned \textbf{Semantic Flow} to align multi-level feature maps generated by aligned feature pyramid for semantic segmentation.
-We propose a flow aligned module to fuse high-level feature maps and low-level feature maps.
-Moreover, to speed up the inference procedure, we propose a novel Gated Dual flow alignment module to directly align both high and low resolution feature maps.
+In this paper, we propose to use the learned \textbf{Semantic Flow} to align multi-level feature maps generated by aligned feature pyramids for semantic segmentation.
+We propose a flow-aligned module to fuse high-level feature maps and low-level feature maps.
+Moreover, to speed up the inference procedure, we propose a novel Gated Dual flow alignment module to align both high and low-resolution feature maps directly.
 By discarding atrous convolutions to reduce computation overhead and employing the flow alignment module to enrich the semantic representation of low-level features, our network achieves the best trade-off between semantic segmentation accuracy and running time efficiency.
 Experiments on multiple challenging datasets illustrate the efficacy of our method.
-Moreover, we merge four challenging driving datasets into one Unified Driving Segmentation dataset (UDS) which contains various domains.
-We benchmark several representative works on such dataset.
-Experiment results show our SFNet series can also achieve the best speed and accuracy trade-off.
-In particular, our SFNet improves the original DFNet on UDS dataset by a large margin (9.0\% mIoU).
-These results indicate our SFNet can be a Faster, Accurate, and Domain Agnostic baseline for Semantic Segmentation.
+Moreover, we merge four challenging driving datasets into one Unified Driving Segmentation dataset (UDS), which contains various domains.
+We benchmark several works on the merged dataset.
+Experiment results show that our SFNet series can achieve the best speed and accuracy trade-off.
+In particular, our SFNet improves the original DFNet on the UDS dataset by a large margin (9.0\% mIoU).
+These results indicate that our SFNet can be a faster and accurate baseline for Semantic Segmentation.

-\textbf{Acknowledgement} We gratefully acknowledge the support of Sensetime Research for providing the computing resources in carrying out this research.
+\textbf{Acknowledgement} We gratefully acknowledge the support of SenseTime Research for providing the computing resources to carry out this research.
 Without it, we could not perform benchmarking.
 This work was supported by the National Key Research and Development Program of China (No.2020YFB2103402).
-We also thank Qi Han (SenseTime) and Houlong Zhao (XiaoMi Car) for discussion on the deployment using TensorRT.
+We also thank Qi Han (SenseTime) and Houlong Zhao (XiaoMi Car) for discussing the TensorRT deployment.